zaktolba/TMDBViewer/README.md

 # TMDB Viewer

-A Flutter app that lets you explore movies and TV Shows and uses The Movie Database.<br>
+A Flutter app that lets you explore movies and TV Shows and uses The Movie Database. https://www.themoviedb.org/<br>
 Works for iOS and Android

 ## Getting Started